mbrix/neutral_website/blog/_posts/2019-01-29-a-case-study-on-husd.markdown

 activity to arbitrage.

 ![](https://cdn-images-1.medium.com/max/1600/1*x5Fxu-ghFqX00AO5ktIHAA.png)
-<span class="figcaption_hack">The inflow and outflow numbers for in-between transfers are shown as a sanity
-check and to avoid double counting</span>
+*The inflow and outflow numbers for in-between transfers are shown as a sanity check and to avoid double counting*

 ![](https://cdn-images-1.medium.com/max/1600/0*FL64Ee3eUAr55sbM)